 Transfer students who began their higher education at other regionally-accredited colleges or universities are encouraged to apply for admission with advanced standing.
 Candidates must have good academic and personal standing at the institution last attended full-time.
 The recommended minimum grade point average to be considered for admission as a transfer student is a 2.50 cumulative grade point average in college-level work from regionally-accredited institutions.
 In reviewing an applicant’s file, the Office of Admission examines grade point average, academic progress, essay, and recommendations.
 For applicants with less than sophomore standing (30 semester hours or 45 quarter hours), secondary school records are required.
-Applicants with less than sophomore standing must meet additional entrance requirements and Department of Mathematics minimum entrance requirements.

 Students are admitted for either a fall or spring semester start.
 Acceptance to the fall semester carries permission to attend the previous summer sessions.
 Acceptance to the spring semester carries permission to attend the previous J-Term session.

 PLU has four transfer admission decision priority dates for fall semester—January 1, February 1, March 1, and April 1.
 Students who complete their application materials prior to one of these dates can expect an admission decision notification of academic scholarship eligibility and an official report of transferable credits within four weeks.
 Applications received after April 1 will be reviewed on a rolling basis until the final August 1 priority date.
 The admission decision priority dates for a spring semester start are October 1 and December 1.

 Credentials required are:

 - Formal Application: Submit the PLU Application for Admission online at www.plu.edu/transfer/apply.